What is TMJ?

 Typically most patients will start feeling better immediately.
 After the first month the jaw joint often feels back to normal.
 If the pain does not go away then a scan of the joint may be indicated or evaluate for other medical problems.

-TMD Mouth guard
+TMD Mouth Guard

 A mouth guard is an appliance that is made to protect the teeth from grinding and eliminate wear on the teeth as well as protect the joint from further damage.
 It can also benefit for patients who are having pain in the joint.
 By positioning the joint in the center of the socket by the mouth guard fabrication, the jaw can become more comfortable and protected.

-Why Dental Park Dental?
+Why Choose Deer Park Dental?

 Some practitioners follow the “medical model” in treatment for TMD/TMJ.
 This is where pain meds, anti-inflammatory medications, muscle relaxers and/or antidepressants are used.
 These can be addicting and can mask other symptoms.
 If the pain is from the relationship of the teeth and the jaw joint position, we prefer to make the mouth guard with minimal medications to see if positioning the joint with the mouth guard is successful, establishing a dental component of the problem.
 Moist heat, ice and occasionally anti-inflammatory medications can be initially helpful.
 The unique way the mouth guard is fabricated allows a more accurate positioning of the joint.